Bonny Portmore: Background

 In 1664 an extensive castle was erected at Portmore, near Portmore Lough, County Antrim by Lord Conway, on the site of a more ancient fortress.
 It contained accommodation for two troops of horse.
-The site fell into neglect after Conway's death in 1683, and the buildings removed around 1760.
+The site fell into neglect after Conway's death in 1683, and the buildings were removed around 1760.
 The old oak is believed to have stood on the estate of Portmore Castle.

 The melody of this song was first published 1840 in Edward Bunting's Ancient Music of Ireland and was collected from the playing of Ulster harper Daniel Black in 1796.
 The tune is also known as "Margaret Lavin".
 The air is probably as old as the time of the O'Neill's of Ballinderry, who, due to declining fortunes were forced to sell the property to Lord Conway.
 The first verse appears to make reference to this sale.

 A Scottish version laments the loss of a lover left behind at Portmore, which William Tait identifies with (St. Fillans).
 (There is also a Portmore Loch in the Scottish Borders).
 While attributed to Donald Cameron, Burns biographer Alan Cunningham believes it comes from the north of Ireland.
 Peter Buchan published a version which formed the basis of Burns' "My Heart's in the Highlands".